Three August events help teach cause and effect

 In three subsequent posts, I’ll address each of these three events in context with how cause and effect skills can be further taught.

-4 thoughts on “August events teach cause and effect”
+4 responses to “August events teach cause and effect”

 Better read up on Common Core; Indiana dropped CC.
 They loved it before they hated it!